Free Delivery £400+*

 There are also heating solutions for the pond, however that is quite an expensive solution and not available for everyone.

-This short list should cover most of what you need to do in your garden, so please keep your gardens in top shape and if there are any plants you need for your garden this winter or even coming spring, please do get in touch and we will be able to help, visit our site here.
+This short list should cover most of what you need to do in your garden through winter.
+If there are any plants you need for your garden this winter or coming spring, please do get in touch and we will be able to help, you can visit our website here.